Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 # Transparency Log

-Transparency Logs generally communicate only with Site Operators.
+Transparency Logs are online services that maintain a tree data structure and provide access to it through the endpoints described below.
+Transparency Logs are generally only contacted by Site Operators.
 Site Operators regularly issue requests to the Transparency Log's endpoints to either obtain fresh proofs of inclusion for their certificates, or to monitor for mis-issuances affecting their domain names.

 While a Transparency Log may be operated by a Certificate Authority, Transparency Logs SHOULD accept certificates issued by a broad set of the